Last updated 08/01/2023

 Refer to the Telemedicine manual regarding speech language pathology, occupational therapy, physical therapy, and psychology services that may be provided via telemedicine.

-CHW Services must be related to an intervention outlined in the individual’s care plan.
+CHW Services must be related to an intervention outlined in the individual’s CHW Service Plan.
 Service may be provided face-to-face, via telemedicine, or via two-way audio-only when the recipient does not have access to audio/visual telemedicine technology.
 The limitation necessitating audio-only services must be documented in the recipient’s record.
 Up to five (5) units of individual services may be performed in a clinic setting in a plan year to allow for the initial establishment of CHW/recipient relationship after which services are only allowed to be provided in a home or community setting.
 A CHW may attend medical appointments with a recipient.
 Group services may take place in a meeting room of a medical setting.
-The care plan must be finalized prior to CHW services being rendered.
+The CHW Service Plan must be finalized prior to CHW services being rendered.

 Covered services include:

-- Health education to teach or promote methods and measures that have been proven effective in avoiding illness and/or lessening its effects such as immunizations, control of high blood pressure, control of sexually transmittable disease, prevention and control of diabetes, control of toxic agents, occupational safety and health, and accident prevention.
-The content of the education must be consistent with established or recognized healthcare standards.
-Services may be provided to the parent or legal guardian of a recipient 18 or younger if the service is for the direct benefit of the recipient, in accordance with the recipient’s needs and care plan objectives, and for the purpose of addressing the diagnosis identified in the care plan.
+Services may be provided to the parent or legal guardian of a recipient 18 or younger if the service is for the direct benefit of the recipient, in accordance with the recipient’s needs and CHW Service Plan objectives, and for the purpose of addressing the diagnosis identified in the CHW Service Plan

 Non-covered service